Hollywood marriage: Entertainers married a year or less

-Entertainers married 50 years or more
+Entertainers married 50 years or more, active

 Entertainment couples whose relationships last for decades, and/or life, are occasionally used as a counterpoint when referring to "Hollywood marriage".
 Listed are a selection of entertainers who have or had marriages that lasted over 50 years.

 (Note that in a few of these cases, the entertainers were not necessarily in monogamous marriages.
 Tom Jones, for example, had many extramarital affairs throughout his marriage.)